Adam724/packet-steganography/README.md

 ```sh
 sudo go run client.go <flag> <message>
 ```
 Sends a message and dummy udp packets to encoder.go.
 Capable of sending a string or a jpg file to be embedded.
 Client.go takes two command line arguments.
 The first is a flag, either -i or -m.
-If client.go is run with -i, the second command line argument must be a filepath to a jpg image.
+If client.go is run with -i, the second command line argument must be a filepath to a jpeg image.
 If -m is specified, the second command line argument must be a string.

 ```sh
 go run encoder.go